modelica/ModelicaSpecification/Tutorial.md

  double *, size_t, double *, size_t, double *, size_t,
  double *, size_t, int *, double *, size_t, int *);
 ```
-and the Modelica translator maps a function call of BilinearSampling to a function call of the Cfunction ab04md.
+and the Modelica translator maps a function call of BilinearSampling to a function call of the C-function ab04md.
 Within Modelica, this function is called as:
 ```Modelica
 parameter Real alpha=1, beta=1;
 parameter Real A[:,:] = [0, 1; 2, 4], B[:,:]=...;